sartura/libbpf-bootstrap/README.md

 before the return value, followed by the return value, compared to kretprobes where only the return value can be used.
 An alternative would be to use the following form `int my_fentry(void *ctx) { ... }`.
-Due to that, fexit programs can work with input arguments of the function, while kprobe programs can't.
+Due to that, fexit programs can work with input arguments of the function, while kretprobe programs can't.

-Additionally, as this example attaches to a static kernel function (`bprm_execve`), `pahole` v1.19+ should be used to generate the kernel BTF.

 ```shell
 $ sudo ./fentry